-- Clarifying safeguarding expectations for members of the education setting's community, staff, governing body, learners, and their families. - Contributing to the establishment of a safe, resilient, and robust safeguarding culture in the setting built on shared values; where learners are treated with respect and dignity, taught to treat each other and staff with respect, feel safe, have a voice and are listened to. - Supporting contextual safeguarding approaches to practice recognising that the setting's site can be a location where harm can occur. - Setting expectations for developing knowledge and skills within the setting's community (staff, learners, parents/carers) to the signs and indicators of safeguarding issues and how to respond to them.
+- Clarifying safeguarding expectations for members of the education setting's community, staff, Board of Directors, Local Governing Committees, learners, and their families. - Contributing to the establishment of a safe, resilient, and robust safeguarding culture in the setting built on shared values; that learners are treated with respect and dignity, taught to treat each other and staff with respect, feel safe, have a voice and are listened to. - Supporting contextual safeguarding approaches to practice recognising that the setting's site can be a location where harm can occur. - Setting expectations for developing knowledge and skills within the setting's community (staff, learners, parents/carers) to the signs and indicators of safeguarding issues and how to respond to them.